KaushiRajapakshe/SIT707/README.md

-## Unit test standards 1: AAA & FIRST
+## Unit test standards 2: AAA & FIRST
-This project implements how to use Junit with Java to do the testing using AAA &FIRST standards for implementation.
+This project implements how to use Junit with Java to do the testing using AAA & FIRST standards for implementation.

 ## Requirements